Stocks are nothing more than pieces of paper — whether physical or virtual. They represent real money, but on their face, they’re just contracts.

 Stock futures are popular among a wide variety of traders who enjoy playing the long game.
 They might invest in commodities pools or go it alone, but they love making an educated guess about a stock’s future performance.

-If you’re ready to get your feet wet in the stock market, apply for my Millionaire Trading Challenge.
+If you’re ready to get your feet wet in the stock market, apply for my Trading Challenge.
 I’m actively looking for my next millionaire student success story.
 Maybe it will be you.